apbrodnicki/pokemon-favorites/README.md

 The project is built in React/Typescript.

-It uses Material UI for the frontend, React Router for routing, and gh-pages for deployment.
+It uses Material UI for the frontend and gh-pages for deployment.

 The backend data is supplied by [PokéApi](https://pokeapi.co/).